How to Fix Broil element failure on Frigidaire FGGH3047VF (Gas Range)

 Step 6

-To verify the repair, set the oven to broil and watch the igniter through the oven window or with the door cracked — the glow bar should reach operating temperature and trigger the gas valve within 60 seconds.
+To verify your repair, set the oven to broil and watch the igniter through the oven window or with the door cracked — the glow bar should reach operating temperature and trigger the gas valve within 60 seconds.
 You should hear the gas ignite and see a steady, even blue flame along the broil burner; a weak, flickering, or yellow flame suggests a gas supply or orifice issue rather than an igniter problem.
 If the igniter glows but gas never flows, revisit the valve solenoid diagnosis from Step 4.

 Where to Buy Replacement Parts

-Find genuine OEM and aftermarket replacement parts for your Frigidaire FGGH3047VF (Gas Range) on Amazon:
+You can find genuine OEM and aftermarket replacement parts for your Frigidaire FGGH3047VF (Gas Range) on Amazon:

 When to Call a Professional